-Gardening has been a go-to happy place for so many, even those of us with little to no outdoor space.
+Gardening has been a happy place for so many of us over the past few years, even those of us with no outdoor space.
 Undeterred, we’ve grown whatever we can indoors.
-And surprisingly, that’s quite a lot!

-Here’s how to grow acorns into a mighty oak.
+Here’s how to grow foraged acorns into a mighty oak.

 How to grow an oak tree indoors – step by step